Problem Description

 Key Insights

-- A number can be expressed as the sum of distinct powers of three if it can be represented in base 3 without using the digit 2.
+- A number can be represented as a sum of distinct powers of three if its base-3 representation contains only 0s and 1s (i.e., it does not contain the digit 2).

 Space and Time Complexity